Wuhubing/InterRL/README.md

 1. **Traditional U-Net Model**: A fully automated one-shot segmentation approach
 2. **Interactive RL Agent**: A novel reinforcement learning approach that simulates interactive segmentation through sequential decision-making

-The interactive RL approach mimics how human experts might annotate medical images through an iterative refinement process, providing both high accuracy and interpretability.
+The interactive RL approach mimics how human experts might annotate medical images through an iterative refinement process, potentially providing both high accuracy and interpretability.

 ## Key Findings

-Our experiments revealed some interesting patterns:
+Our experiments revealed the following key results:

-- U-Net provides efficient segmentation with excellent test set accuracy (Dice: 0.9319, IoU: 0.8734)
+- The **InteractiveRL agent outperformed the U-Net model** on the test set (Dice: **0.8994** vs. 0.8444).
-- The RL approach offers remarkable performance on validation data (Dice: 0.9877, IoU: 0.9758)
+- The RL agent also demonstrated significantly better performance on the validation set (Dice: **0.9884**).
-- The two models show complementary strengths, with U-Net excelling on test data while InteractiveRL shows superior generalization to validation data
+- While U-Net offers faster inference, the RL agent achieved higher accuracy through its iterative refinement.
-- The step-by-step nature of the RL method provides a transparent and interpretable segmentation process
+- The step-by-step nature of the RL method provides a transparent and interpretable segmentation process.

 ![Performance Comparison](academic_figures/comprehensive_performance.png)